Ford’s Spin wants to curb e-scooter dumping with remote-controlled three-wheelers

 More than three years later, after government crackdowns and pedestrian accidents rattled scooter-share companies, e-scooters are being reinvented.
-Companies are deploying better-designed pay-per-minute vehicles meant to keep people from abandoning them all over the place.
+Companies are deploying better designed pay-per-minute vehicles meant to keep people from abandoning them all over the place.

 On Wednesday, Spin announced new tiny-wheeled rides that allow scooter operators to remotely move the vehicles if they end up somewhere they aren’t supposed to be.
 The company tapped Segway for the scooters and the autonomous-technology start-up Tortoise for the software.
 The companies say the development is key to creating more order in city streets.